 Reading is how I started down the road of prepping myself.
 I started reading a couple of fiction novels and then went online to investigate some of the information I read in there and that led me to other sources.
 You can get down all manner of rabbit holes if you sit in front of a computer long enough.
 With prepping blogs, survival websites and YouTube, you can essentially get a master’s degree in prepping just by sitting at your computer.

-Taking a course offered by your local Red Cross chapter is another low to no cost way of gaining skills and information.
+Taking a course offered by your local Red Cross chapter is another low to a no-cost way of gaining skills and information.

 Make a survival plan